w3f/polkadot-wiki/docs/learn/archive/thousand-validators.md

 ---
-id: thousand-validators
 title: Thousand Validators Programme
-sidebar_label: Thousand Validators
-description: The Thousand Validators Program and How it can Support your Validator Endeavors.
+description: Learn about the Thousand Validators Programme and how it supports validator decentralization on Kusama and Polkadot.
-keywords: [thousand validators program, validator, validate, maintain, TVP]
-slug: ../thousand-validators
 ---

 <!-- MessageBox -->